 For costs of software developed for internal use, the Company expenses computer software costs as incurred in the preliminary project stage, which involves the conceptual formulation, evaluation and selection of technology alternatives.
 Costs incurred related to the design, coding, installation and testing of software during the application project stage are capitalized.
 Costs for training and application maintenance are expensed as incurred.
-The Company has capitalized approximately \$511,000, \$803,000 and \$680,000, of internal and external costs incurred for the development of internal use software for the years ended December 31, 2007, 2006 and 2005, respectively, with such costs classified as property and equipment.
+The Company has capitalized approximately \$493,000, \$511,000 and \$803,000, of internal and external costs incurred for the development of internal use software for the years ended December 31, 2008, 2007 and 2006, respectively, with such costs classified as property and equipment.

 The Company provides for depreciation and amortization of property and equipment using annual rates which are sufficient to amortize the cost of depreciable assets over their estimated useful lives.
-The Company uses the straight-line method of depreciation and amortization over estimated useful lives of five to ten years for furniture and fixtures, three to five years for computer equipment, three to five years for capitalized software, and fifteen to forty years for the Company's office building.
+The Company uses the straight-line method of depreciation and amortization over estimated useful lives of five to ten years for furniture and equipment, three to five years for computer equipment, three to five years for capitalized software, and ten to forty years for the Company's office building and related improvements.